unit8co/darts/CONTRIBUTE.md

 * Focus on simplicity and clarity for end users.
 * Pay attention to designing the best possible API, simple by default, but offering control when needed.
 * Make it hard for users to make mistakes (e.g., future data leakage).
-* These principles should prevail even if
-    * They mean more code has to be written inside the library.
-    * They decrease the raw performance / computational speed.
 * `TimeSeries` is the main data type used to interface with Darts because:
     * We do not want users to have to worry about the specifics of Numpy, Torch etc (users shouldn’t have to know what’s used behind the scenes if they don’t want to).